 In the meantime, there are a few MLB ballparks that I haven’t visited in the last 10 years — Detroit, Baltimore and Toronto come to mind — so I’ll be focusing my MLB efforts in the next year or two on visiting those sites for a refresher.

 The NFL, of course, is the toughest league to cover every stadium for because there are so few games each year compared to the other leagues, plus it’s difficult to get to more than one game in a single trip.
-But I’ll keep trying for multiple stadiums each season, prioritizing opportunities to knock off venues in other leagues at the same time.
+But I did get a little bit closer by visiting two new stadiums during the 2022 season, in Cincinnati and Indianapolis.

 Next season, I’ll definitely try to knock off low-hanging fruit in the Rams and 49ers, close to my home in L.A.
-Meanwhile, seeing three Midwest teams on my “remaining” list has me hoping the NFL schedule will allow me to check them all off in one fell swoop.
-We’ll see!
+The rest of the stadiums left on my list are sort of scattered about the country, so I most likely will have to split them up over the next two seasons.

 I’ll admit that of the four leagues, the NBA is the lowest priority for me — thus it has the lowest number at the moment.
 But I’ve always been intrigued by the NBA’s unique challenge of traveling to markets not represented in the other leagues, and visits to places like Oklahoma City and San Antonio have been some of my favorite sports travel journeys in recent years.

-I was able to add Portland’s Moda Center and Golden State’s beautiful Chase Center in recent months.
+I was able to add three new arenas in recent months: State Farm Arena in Atlanta, Spectrum Center in Charlotte and Target Center in Minneapolis.
 Meanwhile, two very easy ones for me — the Lakers and Clippers at Crypto.com Arena — remain there for the taking, if I can only motivate myself to do so.

-And while it’s nice to see numbers get smaller, there’s no doubt the joy in trying to see every stadium is the thrill of the pursuit.
+And while it’s nice to see lists get completed, the accomplishment just makes me want to renew the thrill of the pursuit.
 I’m looking forward to hitting the road again soon.